rickegdorf/rickegdorf/README.md

 ## Deliverables and Artifacts
 **Power BI Artifact: Work Queue Report**
-- Filters by due date, risk agent, task, seller, broker.
+- Filters by due date, assigned associate, task, seller, broker.
-- Built upon a SQL query to extract data from the production database.
+- Built upon a SQL query that extracts data from the production database.

 **Power BI Artifact: Production Database Meta Data Dictionary**
 - Filters by schema, table, column, FKey.
-- Build upon a  query to extract the data from the production database.
+- Build upon a SQL query that extracts data from the production database.

 **UAT and E2E Testing Contributions**
-  - Developed a test case template with built-in formulae and table of contents and filters for quick reference capability.
+  - Developed a test case template with built-in formulae, table of contents, and filters for quick reference.
   - Authored and proctored dozens of user and end-to-end test cases.
   - Tools: Azure Dev Ops, SQL Server Management Studio, Microsoft Excel